 For most of his career, David's primary focus has been to assess each individual building site to identify the site conditions that are likely to affect the performance of the proposed footing system.
 The investigations include extracting boreholes in order to identify the soil profile, enabling a site classification and footing recommendation to be determined.
 During these investigations assessments are made with respect to slope stability issues.
 David performs site visits across metropolitan Melbourne and most of Regional Victoria.

 Another of David's specialities is geotechnical assessments of slope stability and landslide risk in accordance with the requirements of The Australian Geomechanics Society Practice Note Guidelines for Landslide Risk Management .
-He has had an active role in the Foundation and Footings Society of Victoria Inc. since its inception in 1991, and is a twice-past chairman holding a position on the committee from 1992 until 2016.
+He is a certified attendee of the Australian Geomechanics Society Short Course "Field Techniques for Landslide Assessment, Melbourne 14th -16th November 2014".
+David has had an active role in the Foundation and Footings Society of Victoria Inc. since its inception in 1991, and is a twice-past chairman holding a position on the committee from 1992 until 2016.